Ithirahad/StarMade-Guides/docs/02-ships/01-building-a-ship.md

 A bare ship core cannot move or fire weapons.
 At minimum you need:

 1. **Power Reactor Module** — place one or more anywhere on the ship.
 More reactor blocks = more power generation.
-The layout of reactor groups affects efficiency (see [Ship Systems](02-ship-systems.md)).
+A Reactor system's blocks must be in one contiguous group (see [Ship Systems](02-ship-systems.md)).
 2. **Thruster Module** — place one or more anywhere on the ship.
 More thruster blocks = more top speed and acceleration.
-The direction the thrusters face doesn't matter mechanically — they push the ship forward in whatever direction the core is pointed.
+The direction the thrusters face doesn't matter mechanically — they all provide thrust force in all directions.
+The Thruster Menu can be used to distribute thrust strength differently along different axes.

-With both placed, switch to flight mode (`Z`) — you can now fly.
+With both a Reactor and some Thrusters placed, switch to flight mode (`Z`) — you can now fly.

 ## Adding Weapons